wei-m-teh/practical-ml-with-sagemaker/README.md

     * Register the model with SageMaker Model Registry
     * Deploy the model to a real-time SageMaker inference endpoint
     * Test the endpoint

+3. [SageMaker Pipeline](sagemaker-pipeline.ipynb).
+This notebook adopts SageMaker Pipeline to define steps similar those implemented in the [notebook](sagemaker_end_to_end.ipynb) above.